 While I am always looking to expand my horizons, my teaching experience has centered on:

 - General-education courses: As a graduate teaching assistant, I happened to be assigned primarily to introductory courses for non-majors, and I remain committed to the study of music as part of a liberal-arts curriculum and to the integration of music studies with other fields in the arts and humanities.

 - Online courses: I have taught online courses in music appreciation, world music, and country music, and I incorporate online elements into my classroom-based courses.
-In 2019, I completed West Chester University’s Online Faculty Development Program.
+In 2019, I completed West Chester University’s Online Faculty Development Program, and in 2020, I completed the Distance Education Training program at Delaware Valley University in preparation for teaching remotely during COVID-19.
 I am familiar with the Blackboard, D2L, and Sakai learning management systems, and I can easily learn new ones.

 West Chester University

 Music in Culture and History (online) (Spring 2019)

 Women in Music (Spring 2018, Fall 2018, Spring 2019)